thustorage/Sherman/README.md

 - In each server, execute `./benchmark kNodeCount kReadRatio kThreadCount`

->  We emulate each server as one compute node and one memory node: In each server, as the compute node, we launch `kReadRatio` client threads; as the memory node, we launch one memory thread.
+>  We emulate each server as one compute node and one memory node: In each server, as the compute node, we launch `kThreadCount` client threads; as the memory node, we launch one memory thread.

 > In `./test/benchmark.cpp`, we can modify `kKeySpace` and `zipfan`, to generate different workloads.
 > In addition, we can open the macro `USE_CORO` to bind `kCoroCnt` coroutine on each client thread.